-The PhD program aims to support researchers to become emancipated independent researchers in the fields of performance and scenography, or beyond.
+The Research Centre aims to support researchers on a pre(PhD) level to become emancipated independent researchers in the fields of performance and scenography, or beyond.

 We support our researchers to think and work ‘out of the box’, or forget about the box altogether, and to become innovative practitioners and thinkers, that develop their work out of a (self-)critical ability to assess and relate their urgencies to a wider environment (the artistic and educational sector, society, the world).
 We encourage our researchers to think beyond the current value definitions of knowledge and to reappraise their own practices as precious contributions to society.
 We help our researchers to connect to the world, by supporting them to network, collaborate with external partners, and communicate their work to an outside audience of artists, public and professionals.
 Read more..